rob1nburt0n/theonequiz/README.md

 What gets logged to the console when the following code executes?
 Explain why.

 **Student answer: **
+42 because it pulls from the global variable

 ```
 var answer = "42";